robrighter/node-xml/README.md

  node-xml is a pure javascript asynchronous and interruptible xml parser.

- This library repackages components from the "XML for Script" library written in 2001 and released under LGPL (http://xmljs.sourceforge.net).
-That library was written by David Joham (djoham@yahoo.com) and Scott Severtson and Copyright (C) 2001 - 2002.
+ This library repackages components from the "XML for Script" library released under LGPL (http://xmljs.sourceforge.net).
+That library was written by David Joham (djoham@yahoo.com) and Scott Severtson.
  It has been modified into node-xml to:
     (1) become asynchronous
     (2) become interruptible